Wicked problem

 In planning and policy, a wicked problem is a problem that is difficult or impossible to solve because of incomplete, contradictory, and changing requirements that are often difficult to recognize.
-It refers to an idea or problem that cannot be fixed, where there is no single solution to the problem; and "wicked" denotes resistance to resolution, rather than evil.
+It refers to an idea or problem that cannot be fixed, where there is no single solution to the problem; "wicked" does not indicate evil, but rather resistance to resolution.
 Another definition is "a problem whose social complexity means that it has no determinable stopping point".
-Moreover, because of complex interdependencies, the effort to solve one aspect of a wicked problem may reveal or create other problems.
+Because of complex interdependencies, the effort to solve one aspect of a wicked problem may reveal or create other problems.
 Due to their complexity, wicked problems are often characterized by organized irresponsibility.

 The phrase was originally used in social planning.
-Its modern sense was introduced in 1967 by C. West Churchman in a guest editorial Churchman wrote in the journal Management Science, either repeating his own coinage or responding to a previous use of the term by Horst Rittel—the origin is uncertain.
+Its modern sense was introduced in 1967 by C. West Churchman in a guest editorial he wrote in the journal Management Science.
+He explains that "The adjective 'wicked' is supposed to describe the mischievous and even evil quality of these problems, where proposed 'solutions' often turn out to be worse than the symptoms".
+In the editorial, he credits Horst Rittel with first describing wicked problems, though it may have been Churchman who coined the term.
 Churchman discussed the moral responsibility of operations research "to inform the manager in what respect our 'solutions' have failed to tame his wicked problems."
-Rittel and Melvin M. Webber formally described the concept of wicked problems in a 1973 treatise, contrasting "wicked" problems with relatively "tame", soluble problems in mathematics, chess, or puzzle solving.
+Rittel and Melvin M. Webber formally described the concept of wicked problems in a 1973 treatise, contrasting "wicked" problems with relatively "tame", solvable problems in mathematics, chess, or puzzle solving.